synacktiv/bbs/README.md

 rule block contains a `comment`, a set of `rules`, and an associated chain name.
 Rules are evaluated: given an address in the `host:port` format, they can be `true` or `false`.
 For a given address, blocks are evaluated in their declaration order.
+Blocks can be disabled by setting the `disable` field to `true`.
+This allows for a form of "commenting", which is not possible in JSON.
 The evaluation stops at the first block that is `true` and the associated chain name is returned.
 Each opened server (from `servers` section) is associated with one routing table from the configuration.
 Requests received on each server are routed according to the matching routing table.